Sahiladevi/health_track/README.md

 jupyter
 ```

-> Only required libraries are listed.
-Use a virtual environment for isolation.
+> Only the necessary libraries are included to keep things clean and lightweight.
+A virtual environment was used to avoid any conflicts and keep the setup isolated from the rest of the system.

 ---

 ##  Testing & Validation

--  All code blocks run successfully in a clean environment
+- All the code runs smoothly in a clean environment without any errors.
--  Notebooks structured and annotated clearly
+- The notebooks are well-organized, with clear comments explaining each step.
--  Survey weights applied appropriately
+- Survey weights were applied correctly during analysis to make sure results are nationally representative.
--  SQLite queries tested with sample SQL statements
+- I also tested the SQLite database with a few sample SQL queries to make sure everything was working as expected.
 ---

 ##  Version Control